 If you’re looking to download a free Chinese rental contract template to use when signing a lease for an apartment in China, you’ve come to the right place.
-I’d like to share with you not only a good China rental contract template that you can download, but also a premium Chinese-English bilingual rental contract that you can use as well.
+I’d like to share with you not only a good China rental contract template that you can download for 2023, but also a premium Chinese-English bilingual rental contract that you can use as well.

 The fact is that as you go around looking for an apartment to rent in China, the last thing you want to do is to trust a rental contract supplied by the landlord.